stephen-lane/dari/docs/overview/index.rst

 Overview
 ########

-Dari is a data access framework that powers Brightspot applications.
+Dari is a data framework that powers the Brightspot digital experience platform.
+"Dari" means "bridge" in Korean, and its data modeling and access features are leveraged by our Brightspot content and asset management applications.
+Dari was created at `PERFECT SENSE`_ to make data handling easier and more efficient for clients in a variety of industries .

-Used to build complex content types and persist them to one or more SQL databases, Dari simplifies data handling, providing a single API to all databases and to local or remote storage.
+Dari can be leveraged by any application that requires seemless database access and rapid evolution of data models.

-Unlike other data frameworks, Dari is a comprehensive toolset that spans every aspect of how data flows throughout your application.
+Unlike other data frameworks, Dari provides a comprehensive toolset that spans every aspect of how data flows throughout your application.
 Features include:

 - Support for multiple databases.
 You can delegate to specific databases for specific needs, for example, Solr for text matching.